Mavik Side Effects

 Applies to trandolapril: oral capsule, oral tablet

-Along with its needed effects, trandolapril (the active ingredient contained in Mavik) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by trandolapril (the active ingredient contained in Mavik).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking trandolapril:More common
+You should check with your doctor immediately if any of these side effects occur when taking trandolapril:More common

 - Abdominal or stomach pain